pmermoz/picammory/README.md

 $ sudo chmod 755 /etc/init.d/picammory
 ```

-Make The Script Run At Startup
+Make The Script Run at Startup

 ``` bash
 $ sudo update-rc.d picammory defaults
 ```

 ## Install the Automatic restart
-Restartd is a daemon for checking running and not running processes.
-It execute a script or a program if the process is not running.
+Restartd is a daemon for checking running processes.
+It execute a script or a program if the process is not running anymore.

-Restart can take up to 20s.
+Note: Restartd can take up to 20s to restart a dead process.

 ```bash